hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 Trader Test enables you to check that your software is fully compatible with the CTC Traders API.
 Using Trader Test to validate the compatibility of your software is a prerequisite to being given access to the live production environment.

-Trader Test is currently unavailable pending completion of the phase 5 test scenario development work.
+Trader Test is currently unavailable pending ongoing work to complete the phase 5 test scenarios.

 ## What is the CTC Traders Test Support API?